Manojbioinfo/R_basic_course/2_LUAD_Tutorial_Advanced.md

 ```

 **Interpretation:**
-This calculates the average age of patients.
+Calculates the overall average age of patients in the dataset.

 ---

-## 📊 8.
+## 📊 10.
 Group-wise Summary

 ```r
 Data %>%